brando90/brandomiranda/README.md

 # My notes on making a static website

+# Quick and dirty way to check if website builds

+Since right now bundle doesn't build you can do:
+1. Commit & push to github.
+2. Then next to the commit github displays if it was able to build for you.
+If it does it will be green.
+3. If it can't then it will be red and you can copy paste the error to Google, SO or GPT-4.

 # Initializing a jekyll project

 To start/create a brand new webpage (in your current directory) with jekyll do the following: